handeyeco/Grandbot/README.md

 - Start the MIDI clock and play some notes
 - Press the button to generate a new sequence

 There's endless potential just doing that.
-If you'd like more control, there are additional parameters that can be changed using MIDI CC:
+If you'd like more control, there are additional parameters that can be changed using MIDI CC or the optional Grandbot control board:

 | Description                     | MIDI CC | Display | Button |
 | ------------------------------- | ------- | ------- | ------ |